 You can't magically snap your fingers and build a network overnight.
 It takes time.
 So smile, be open and friendly, and focus on building relationships instead of selling your services.
-It's the long game.
-You're just concentrating on developing a valuable network.
-Nothing more, nothing less.
+It's a long game.
+You're just concentrating on developing a valuable network — nothing more, nothing less.

 Bide your time.
 Because if you make good friends in the local business community, you'll almost certainly see the benefits in future.
-After all, you'd do anything for someone you like, right?
+After all, you'd do anything for someone you like.

 3. Listen and learn